The Cosmetic Case Intake Filter™ — Appointment Copilot

 01

-The specific signals in how she writes, what she asks first, and what she doesn't mention that distinguish a committed patient from a fee shopper in the first message.
+The specific tells in how she asks, what she asks first, and what she avoids that separate a price shopper, a patient with a real ceiling, a premium patient, and the patient who has been burned elsewhere.
 The pause before answering.
 The referral source tell.
-The timeline question that surfaces commitment depth instantly.
-Four observable call behaviors your coordinator can read reliably — within the first sixty seconds — without asking anything that sounds like screening.
+The timeline question that surfaces commitment depth quickly without making the call feel screened.

 02